Posted on August 18, 2017 in Alcoholism

 - Violent, non-sexual attacks

 Binge drinking with any regularity also significantly increases your chances of qualifying for a diagnosis of alcohol use disorder, which includes alcoholism and non-addicted alcohol abuse.
+Consider seeking professional treatment if you suspect you may suffer from an alcohol use disorder.

 Centers for Disease Control and Prevention: Fact Sheets – Binge Drinking